The proven two-sided marketplace playbook, based on 10+ years of experience

 Marketplaces thrive when (and only when) they solve a problem for buyers and sellers.

-For buyers, marketplaces
+For buyers, marketplaces:

-- make it easy to find and buy what they need
+- Make it easy to find and buy what they need

-- help find more affordable alternatives.
+- Help them find more affordable alternatives

-For sellers, marketplaces offer
+For sellers, marketplaces offer:

-- access to a big pool of customers
+- Access to a big pool of customers

-- a community to learn from and connect with
+- A community to learn from and connect with

-- a set of powerful tools to manage bookings and payments.
+- A set of powerful tools to manage bookings and payments

-- Low initial costs and risk thanks to the two-sided model and great SaaS offering.
+- Low initial costs and risk, thanks to the two-sided model and great SaaS offering

 Let’s look at each of the founder benefits in more detail.